djalbat/occam-open-cli/README.md

 ## Introduction

 The `open` command line tool provides similar functionality to [npm](https://www.npmjs.com/), but for [Occam](http://djalbat.com/occam) packages.

-A package is defined as P=(V,Z) where V is the version and Z is a zip or some such file containing the files.
+A package is defined as P=(V,Z) where V is the version and Z is a compressed file containing the files.

 ## Installation